Downloads

 The ratio of EdU-positive cells to total cells between the control group and the control administration group was not significantly different.
 However, the model group exhibited a significantly higher number of EdU-positive cells and total cell volume compared to the control group, indicating the successful establishment of the proliferation model.
 In contrast, the model administration group showed a lower number of EdU-positive cells and total cell volume compared to the model group.
 These findings indicate that 5 µmol/L ADA can inhibit the cell proliferation model induced by PDGF-BB (20 ng/mL) (Figure 4A).

 Figure 4.
-ADA at a concentration of 5 µmol/L inhibited the construction of the PASMCs proliferation model induced by PDGF-BB (20 ng/mL). :The proliferation of PASMCs was analyzed using the EdU assay (n = 6).
+ADA at a concentration of 5 µmol/L inhibited the construction of the PASMCs proliferation model induced by PDGF-BB (20 ng/mL).
+A :The proliferation of PASMCs was analyzed using the EdU assay (n = 6).
 B and C : The extent of PASMCs proliferation was assessed using the Scratch Wound Healing assay (n = 6) (B) and the Transwell assay (n = 6) (C).
 All data are presented as the mean ±SEM. ***P < 0.001.

 3.6.
 Cell Migration Model Constructed by PDGF-BB Inhibition of ADA